 All the major truck corridors identified in Alameda County expect growing levels of recurrent congestion that will affect the cost of goods movement.
-Trucks are projected to find it more difficult to avoid peak period congestion in the future, since congestion is expected to spread into traditionally off-peak hours (Figure 3-25).
+Trucks are will find it more difficult to avoid peak period congestion in the future, since congestion is expected to spread into traditionally off-peak hours (Figure 3-28).